erew123/alltalk_tts/README.md

 Once the extension is loaded, please find all documentation and settings on the link provided in the interface (as shown in the screenshot below).

 **Where to find voices** https://aiartes.com/voiceai or https://commons.wikimedia.org/ or interviews on youtube etc. Instructions on how to cut down and prepare a voice sample are within the built in documentation.

+Please read the note below about start-up times and also the note about ensuring your character cards are set up [correctly](https://github.com/erew123/alltalk_tts#the-one-thing-i-cant-easily-work-around)

+Some extra voices for AllTalk are downloadable [here](https://drive.google.com/file/d/1bYdZdr3L69kmzUN3vSiqZmLRD7-A3M47/view?usp=drive_link)

 #### 🟩 The one thing I cant easily work around
 Messages intended for the Narrator should be enclosed in asterisks `*` and those for the character inside quotation marks `"`.
 However, AI systems often deviate from these rules, resulting in text that is neither in quotes nor asterisks.
 Sometimes, text may appear with only a single asterisk, and AI models may vary their formatting mid-conversation.
 For example, they might use asterisks initially and then switch to unmarked text.
 A properly formatted line should look like this: